Skip to content

 Concrete spalling has historically been associated with hydrocarbon accelerant ignition on concrete floors on the basis that the liquid would penetrate the concrete and, when burned, would produce localised, intense thermal stress causing the surface to fracture and flake.
 This association was undermined by experimental work, particularly the NIST fire tests of the 1990s and 2000s, which demonstrated that concrete spalls under intense localised heating regardless of whether an accelerant is present.
 The geometry of a burning piece of furniture, or a localised pool of burning domestic liquid (cooking oil, cleaning solvent), can produce surface spalling that is physically indistinguishable from spalling caused by a poured hydrocarbon accelerant.

 Electrical arcing is one of the most common identified causes of structure fires in the US, UK, Australia, and Europe.
-The US National Fire Protection Association estimates that electrical fires cause approximately 51,000 structure fires per year in the US, resulting in approximately 500 deaths (NFPA 2023 data).
-The challenge for the investigator is distinguishing between arcing that caused the fire and arcing that was caused by the fire: when a fire reaches a live electrical installation, the heat damages conductors, melts insulation, and can create conditions that generate secondary arcing unrelated to the fire's origin.
+The NFPA estimates that electrical fires cause approximately 51,000 structure fires per year in the US, resulting in approximately 500 deaths (NFPA 2023 data).
+The central challenge is distinguishing between arcing that caused the fire and arcing that was caused by the fire: when a fire reaches a live electrical installation, the heat damages conductors, melts insulation, and can generate secondary arcing unrelated to the fire's origin.

 The location of arc evidence relative to the origin area is the most practically significant indicator.
 NFPA 921 and the research literature consistently state that the arc site closest to the origin area, and lowest in the structure, is most likely to represent the causal arc rather than a secondary arc produced when the fire reached the installation.
 Where arc evidence is found only remote from the suspected origin area, the arc was most likely caused by the fire rather than causing it.